 In 2007, I went out with a photographer friend to do some Texas landscape photography.
 We stopped at one cemetery and that is when and where my fascination with cemeteries truly began!

 Since I am the unofficial family historian; I see it as one of my responsibilities to visit cemeteries.
 I have been interested in my family’s history since I was a young child.
 I remember badgering my grandmother with “who was who” and “how are they related” questions.
 I take great pleasure in looking at photos, especially old family photos.
 Searching for and discovering my ancestors and learning about their lives is another thrill for me.
 Over the past 35 years, I have researched & compiled over four volumes of information on the Cooke and Demsky families.

 I am or have been a member of the Association for Graveyard Studies, Save Austin's Cemeteries, GenealogyWise, Austin Genealogical Society, Texas State Genealogical Society, Friends of the Round Rock Library, the Hudson County [NJ] Genealogical Society, and the Williamson County Genealogical Society.

-I am also a Find a Grave photo volunteer, Family Search indexer, Flickr photo contributor and Ancestry.com subscriber.
+I am also a Find a Grave photo volunteer, Family Search indexer, and Flickr photo contributor.